adolfodelarosades/Java/temarios/900_Beginning_Java_Objects/02_Java_Basico.md

 variable bar might not have been initialized foo = foo + bar;
             ^

+The local variable bar may not have been initialized (ECLIPSE)
 ```

 Para corregir este error, necesitaríamos asignar un valor explícito a `bar`, así como a `foo`, antes